uswds/uswds-site/pages/style-tokens/typesetting/overview.md

   - /style-tokens/typesetting/
 subnav:
   - text: Normalization
-    href: '#introduction'
-  - text: Theme font tokens
-    href: '#theme-typescale'
+    href: '#normalization'
-  - text: System font tokens
+  - text: Typesetting with tokens
-    href: '#system-typescale'
-  - text: Setting theme typefaces
-    href: '#setting-theme-typeface-families'
+    href: '#typesetting-with-tokens'
 ---

-## Normalization
+## Font normalization
 Typefaces vary in optical size.
 This means that at any fixed pixel value, an optically small typeface like Source Sans Pro will appear smaller than an optically large typeface like Merriweather.
 Optical size is a function of internal font metrics and typeface design choices like x-height.

 {:.font-sans-md}
 ### Fonts at native size
 ![continuous and tokenized values]({{ site.baseurl }}/assets/img/style-tokens/font-comparison.svg)

-USWDS is designed so each typescale token outputs a consistent optical size regardless of the typeface to make our guidance more reliable and our theming more flexible.
+USWDS 2.0 is designed so each size token outputs a consistent optical size regardless of the typeface.
+This makes our guidance more reliable and our theming more flexible.

 {:.font-sans-md}
 ### Fonts at normalized size